christosk8926/christoskataxenos/README.md

 # christoskataxenos

-This is the personal website and blog of Christos Kataxenos.
+This is the personal website and blog of Christos Kataxenos, myself.
 Built with modern web technologies, it serves as a platform to showcase projects, share thoughts, and provide information about my professional background.

 ## Technologies Used